 - Conduct every three years a volunteer-led self-assessment of its community impact work, financial management, and organizational governance and decision making.

-- Annually submit to United Way of America a report of the total resources generated (annual fundraising campaign plus other resources such as in-kind donations and proceeds from special events).
-This report must be completed according to a policy that ensures an accurate, unduplicated national accounting for the United Way system.
+- Annually provide to United Way of America a report of the total resources generated (annual campaign plus other resources such as in-kind donations and special events) ensuring accurate and unduplicated accounting.

-- If managing donor-designated gifts, base any fee charged on actual expenses.
-If receiving designated gifts from another United Way organization, not deduct fundraising or processing fees.
+- If managing donor-designated gifts, base any fee charged on actual expenses (VCUW does not charge any fee).

 View Items that Speak to Our Accountability

-June 30, 2011 Financial Audit (Note: 18 Month Audit to transistion to a July/june Fiscal Year)
+June 30, 2011 Financial Audit (18 Month Audit to transistion to a July/June Fiscal Year)